KangLiao929/Awesome-Deep-Camera-Calibration/README.md

 - [x] 2024.06.05: Update the survey paper (Section 3.3.3-Calibration with Reconstruction) with more technical discussions with NeRF, especially in the camera parameter initialization.
 - [x] 2024.06.05: Update the survey paper (supplementary material) with the evaluation on the constructed benchmark.
 - [x] 2025.02.24: Update the literature reviews for 2023 and 2024 (more than 100 new papers!).
 Please refer more details to our [arXiv-v3 version](https://arxiv.org/abs/2303.10559v3).
-- [x] 2025.02.24: Update the [Novel Calibration Representations](#Novel-Calibration-Representations) in the learning-based camera calibration, which shows the potential to replace the traditional calibration objectives for neural networks.
+- [x] 2025.02.24: Update the [Novel Calibration Representations](#Novel-Calibration-Representations) in the learning-based camera calibration, which show the potential to replace the traditional calibration objectives for neural networks.

 ## 📖Basics
-* [Multiple view geometry in computer vision](https://cseweb.ucsd.edu/classes/sp13/cse252B-a/HZ2eCh2.pdf) - Hartley, R., & Zisserman, A. (2004)
+* [Multiple View Geometry in Computer Vision](https://cseweb.ucsd.edu/classes/sp13/cse252B-a/HZ2eCh2.pdf) - Hartley, R., & Zisserman, A. (2004)
 * [A Flexible New Technique for Camera Calibration](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/tr98-71.pdf) - Zhengyou Zhang.
 (2000)

 ## 📊Taxonomy and Statistics